Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Most trainers will tell you that eating a well-balanced diet is the first step towards getting in shape.
 Stick to healthy food - foods high in protein and fats and low in carbs.

 Avoid unhealthy food habits like snacking and eating junk food with empty calories.
-These only lead to weight gain.
+These only lead to weight gain, and failing to note early on could make losing weight harder.

 Drink Plenty of Water